ConfigMgr Console

 The last section displays all of the computer’s drives along with each one’s BitLocker status.
 This section is also collapsed by default, so click on the text in order to expand it.

 Would you find it useful to know the BitLocker and TPM status for all of your computers in one report?
-Then get the BitLocker and TPM Status dashboard NOW!
+Then check out Endpoint Insights, a powerful tool that brings additional data and advanced reporting to your ConfigMgr environment.

-Are you looking for another SCCM report?
-Do you find that SCCM reporting is difficult?
-SCCM reporting shouldn’t be hard and with Endpoint Insights Reporting’s 150+ SCCM reports, sorted into 26 different categories, we make it easy for you!
+Are you looking for another ConfigMgr report?
+Do you find that ConfigMgr reporting is difficult?
+Reporting shouldn’t be hard and with Endpoint Insights Reporting’s 150+ reports, sorted into 6 main categories with corresponding subcategories, we make it easy for you!

-We can’t possibly list all of the SCCM reports found in Endpoint Insights Reporting, but here are the 26 categories:
+We can’t possibly list all of the reports found in Endpoint Insights Reporting, but here are the 6 main categories:

 Do you have an idea for a report set that you would like us to create?
 Submit them to our Ideas Page or drop us a line on Twitter!